 Interestingly, some media accounts run the table when it comes to these terms.
 A recent USA Today headline used “ringleader” but began the story thusly: “The mastermind of the Paris terrorist attacks died….”

-We have been hearing a lot of overdue discussion about the truth that all lives matter.
-All words matter, too.
+In short, words matter.
 Let’s reserve “mastermind” for those times when someone displaying the mastery is doing something creative and beneficial for mankind.
 When you think about it, doing so really does not constitute “a complex or difficult project.”